 Fire victim, 82, still homeless after giving $30K to fix-it guy (September 26th, 2016): click here

 Angelina Jolie dead?
-No. Don’t fall for this click bait scam (September 22nd, 2016): click here
+No. Don’t fall for this click bait scam (September 22nd, 2016): Following Angelina Jolie’s highly-publicized divorce, pop-ups claim she committed suicide in an effort to steal personal information from internet users. click here

 Are extended warranties worth it?
 Nope, says one customer (September 19th, 2016): click here

 Why does Medicare still flaunt your Social Security number?
 (September 15th, 2016): click here

 Save Social Security!
 Group accused of scams targets N.J. seniors (September 12th, 2016): click here

 Legislators keep promise to hospice patient’s family (September 8th, 2016): click here